SaiAshish9/competitive-programming/notes/stuff/README.md

 ACID Use Case Example
 Financial institutions will almost exclusively use ACID databases.
 Money transfers depend on the atomic nature of ACID.

-An interrupted transaction which is not immediately removed from the database can cause a lot of issues.
-Money could be debited from one account and, due to an error, never credited to another.

 Which Databases are ACID compliant?
 One safe way to make sure your database is ACID compliant is to choose a relational database management system.
 These include MySQL, PostgreSQL, Oracle, SQLite, and Microsoft SQL Server.

-Some NoSQL DBMSs, such as Apache’s CouchDB or IBM’s Db2, also possess a certain degree of ACID compliance.
-However, the philosophy behind the NoSQL approach to database management goes against the strict ACID rules.
-Hence, NoSQL databases are not the recommended choice for those who need strict environments.

-Note: To better understand relational database models and NoSQL databases, read our article SQL vs NoSQL: The Main Differences.

 The BASE Model
 The rise of NoSQL databases provided a flexible and fluid way to manipulate data.
 As a result, a new database model was designed, reflecting these properties.